bl-liu6/EC601/project2/phase1/twitter_api/README.md

 I tested twitter APIs of followers_lookup, get_tweets, liked_tweets, etc. Besides, I used botometer API to check the activity of a Twitter account and give it a score based on to extent to which it matches accounts that use automation.
 Higher scores indicate activities that are more bot-like.
 All test codes are written in JavaScript and executed by Node.js.

 # Result
-All test results are converted to json format.
+All test results are converted to txt format.

 # Twitter API
 Sample code for the Twitter API v2 endpoints.